Damita Jo (album): Background and development

 In April 2001, Jackson released her seventh studio album All for You.
 It saw the singer working with new producers for the first time since Control (1986) while maintaining her partnership with Jimmy Jam and Terry Lewis.
 It debuted at number one in the United States, selling 605,128 copies on its first week, and had sold 3.1 million copies across the country as of September 2009, according to Nielsen SoundScan.
 Its title track became the first song by a female artist in the decade to reach number one in the United States, where it remained for seven weeks, becoming her second-longest single to stay at the top.
 All for You received three nominations at the 44th Annual Grammy Awards, eventually winning Best Dance Recording for the title track.
 Following the album's release, Jackson embarked on the All for You Tour, which grossed over US$40 million in ticket sales.

 Upon completion of the tour in 2002, Jackson started recording a new album.
 Her longtime collaborator, Jimmy Jam, stated that they "talked about a million different possible things to do and finally decided to do a brand-new album", as the singer was "itching to get back in the studio", hoping to release it in early 2003.
 As Jackson completed work on the album, she was featured as a performer on the Super Bowl XXXVIII halftime show, which took place on February 1, 2004, in Houston.
 At the end of the performance, guest artist Justin Timberlake pulled off a part of Jackson's costume, which accidentally exposed her right breast.
 Although the costume tear was orchestrated, her breast's exposure was not the intended result.
-However, the singer suffered backlash from the media, who accused her of planning the incident as a publicity stunt for her then-upcoming album.
+However, the singer suffered backlash from the media; a 2004 Associated Press report speculated that the incident was a publicity stunt for her then-upcoming album.